ihdia/hindola-backend/README.md

 # hindola-backend
 This repo is for the component which serves the front-end annotation interface and manages the back-end DB in our HInDoLA system.

-### Prerequisites
-Install the prerequisites mentioned in App/requirements.txt
+The first step is to setup the backend database.

 The Annotation App is to manage the manuscripts annotations through an interactive GUI.
 Implemented in Flask, the App has useful features to annotate images from large manuscripts libraries.

 ### To run on local system
-1. Download the Repo and install the prerequisites
+1. Download the Repo and install the prerequisites mentioned in Annotation_App/requirements.txt
 2. Go to the App folder, locate app.py
 3. Run - ```python3 app.py ```